All NWC courses are listed as social and behavioral sciences general education electives.

 A historical-cultural approach to the study of China.
 Topics include: the land, people, and language systems of China; the evolution of Chinese world views; thought and religions; economic and political institutions; art and literature; family structure and social life.
 Every semester.
 Competency: Intercultural (IC).

 NWC 104 Japanese Culture 3 SH

 A historical-cultural approach to the study of Japan.
 Topics examined include geographic influences, major social structures, political and economic trends, education, religion and values.
 Every semester.

 NWC 105 Cultures of India 3 SH

 A historical-cultural approach to the study of India.
 Course content emphasizes geography, socio-economic and political trends, and examines social values, religious traditions, cultural diversity, change and continuity of village life, urbanization and modernization.
-Competency: Intercultural.
+Competency: Intercultural (IC).

 NWC 107 Middle Eastern Culture 3 SH

 A comprehensive historical-cultural approach to the study of Middle East cultures, illustrating the use of various social science concepts in gaining an understanding of the religion of Islam and Islamic culture; the role of Arabic language and literature; geography and politics; the various social classes, including the role of women; the influence of foreign powers; and the origins and development of regional movements, conflicts and crises, including the Arab-Israeli conflict.
 Every semester.
 Competency: Intercultural (IC).